MorganKryze/ConsoleAppVisuals/docs/references/index.md

+---
+title: Getting started
+author: Yann M. Vidamment (MorganKryze)
+description: This section describes all references of the library. you will find all arguments, method signatures, classes, and enums that are available for the user.
+keywords: c#, documentation, getting started ms.author: Yann M. Vidamment (MorganKryze) ms.date: 03/28/2024 ms.topic: quickstart ms.service: ConsoleAppVisuals
+---

 # Getting started

 This section describes all references of the library. you will find all arguments, method signatures, classes, and enums that are available for the user.